JoshBal117/Liri-node-app/README.md

 ===========================
 ABOUT
 ============================
-This application allwos a user to make a request for information about concerts, songs, movies by way of command lines, IT utilizes Bands In Town, Spotify, and OMDB API's along with a series of node modules to assis with the requests.
+This application allows a user to make a request for information about concerts, songs, movies by way of command lines, IT utilizes Bands In Town, Spotify, and OMDB API's along with a series of node modules to assis with the requests.
 This application was created by Joshua Balao
 Directions on how to use it ae below.
 =======================================